VinitKumar01/2025-Daily-Code-Logs/README.md

 22-6-2025 || Improved ui, created comparision page and basic backend routes for truckspark project website.

 23-6-2025 || Created admins dashboard to upload data, images and brochure pdf to db for truckspark project website.

+24-6-2025 || Made truckspark project website to get dynamic data from database instead of dummy data.